 With the commissioning of the wastewater treatment plant, the goal is to discharge wastewater into nature at a quality comparable to drinking water.
 Additionally, automatic faucets have continued to be utilized across the facilities to promote water conservation.
-As part of the treated water consumption project, a wastewater treatment plant equipped with MBR (Membrane Bioreactor) technology was established in 2023.

 ENVIRONMENTAL AWARENESS FORMS THE FOUNDATION OF FNSS'S ENVIRONMENTAL STRATEGY.